5 things you need to know

 Years before the film was shot, Ingmar Bergman Jr, one of the film-maker’s nine children, had the opportunity to meet the Ekdahls.
 In the summer of 1979, while spending the holiday at one of his father’s houses on the island of Fårö, he unexpectedly got to read the first printed version of the script of Fanny and Alexander.
 Over the course of an unforgettable week, he spent the mornings reading the work before discussing his impressions with Ingmar Sr at lunchtime.
 The musicality of the text struck him at once, and on a dramatic, philosophical and theatrical level too, the text contained everything a composer could hope to find in a libretto.
 Yet the idea of an opera adaptation wouldn’t take concrete form until decades later, after Swedish composer Mikael Karlsson introduced him to one of today’s most prominent librettists, Royce Vavrek.
 Convinced that his father would have embraced the opera project Fanny and Alexander, he gave the team not only his trust but also unlimited access to the original script, workbooks and notes, some still unpublished.

 With Ivo Van Hove, this new production can count on a director who is intimately familiar with Bergman’s œuvre, as can be seen from his stage adaptations of Scenes from a Marriage (2005), Cries and Whispers (2009) and the diptych After the Rehearsal / Persona (2012).
 Like the film-maker, Van Hove recognized in the narrative material of Fanny and Alexander the possibilities and even the need for a new aesthetic approach, which he elaborated with his regular scenographer, Jan Versweyveld, and costume designer An D’Huys: ‘For each film, Bergman found a new narrative style that suited that specific story.
 It is the same exercise that my team and I go through with every performance: what you are going to tell is one thing, but how you are going to tell it is another.
 For me, this opera is centred on Alexander’s coming of age.
-From the traditional Christmas table to his father’s theatre, from the ascetic milieu of the bishop to the magical universe of the Jewish family friend Ishmael: the boy goes on a voyage of discovery through different, overlapping worlds, a journey during which he learns to make his own choices.’
+From the traditional Christmas table to his father’s theatre, from the ascetic milieu of the bishop to the magical universe of the Jewish family friend Isak: the boy goes on a voyage of discovery through different, overlapping worlds, a journey during which he learns to make his own choices.’

 3. An immersive sound experience